 We strive to maintain financial strength and a cost structure that enables us to grow profitably and sustainably.
-In the first years of our history, we relied upon financing activities to fund much of our growth.
-Starting in 2007, growth has largely been funded through internally generated cash from operations.
-Since 2012, while we have invested approximately \$4.3 billion in capital assets, we have also generated approximately \$5.6 billion in cash from operations, resulting in approximately \$1.3 billion in free cash flow.
+In the first years of our history, we relied on financing activities to fund much of our growth.
+Starting in 2007, our growth has largely been funded through internally generated cash from operations.
+Since 2014, while we have invested approximately \$4.1 billion in capital assets, we have also generated approximately \$5.6 billion in cash from operations, resulting in approximately \$1.5 billion in free cash flow.
 Our improved financial results have resulted in better credit ratings, which in turn allows for more attractive financing terms.
-Since 2012, we have also reduced our total debt balance by nearly \$1.5 billion.
+Since 2014, we have also reduced our total debt balance by nearly \$1 billion.